bostondiditeam/ros/README.md

 ![alt text](docs/Round2_ROS_Pipeline.png "ROS Nodes Illustration")

 ## Detector Node
-The detector node implements our main detection algorithm based on the [Multi-View 3D Object Detection Network for Autonomous Driving](https://arxiv.org/abs/1611.07759) algorithm, using a tuned model with a set of pre-trained weights (see below).
+The detector node implements our main detection algorithm based on the [Multi-View 3D Object Detection Network for Autonomous Driving](https://arxiv.org/abs/1611.07759) algorithm, using a tuned model with a set of pre-trained weights (see [here](./docs/README_MV3D.md)).
 This algorithm uses the Lidar top-view, front-view, and the camera images to detect the first estimation of the bounding boxes.

 ## Tracker Node
 The tracker node implements Kalman filter to track the target obstacles.
 It uses the [SORT](https://github.com/mandarup/multi-object-tracking) algorithm for multi-object tracking to remove false positives.
 In addition, it also implements Kalman-based sensor fusion to include mesurement updates from radar messages.
 Furthermore, this node is responsible for producing a detection output in a timeframe required by the competition (10Hz), irrespective of the sensors' measurement frequencies and MV3D detection processing time.